ctrf-io/ai-test-reporter/README.md

 ### Tool Context

 The complete tool details from the `tool` object in the CTRF report is provided to the AI model.

+## Charges

+You are responsible for any charges incurred from using the AI models.
+Make sure you are aware of the associated costs.

 ## CTRF Report Example